Choices for pregnant women

 Under the Adoption Act 1984 (Vic) (‘Adoption Act’), before an adoption can proceed, the child’s mother must consent to the adoption by signing an agreement.

-An Out of marriage; illegitimate.
-Used to describe a child born of the couple. child’s father must also consent to the adoption if he is registered as the father with the registrar of Births, Deaths and Marriages, or where he has been found by a court to be the father (s 33).
+An ex-nuptial child’s father must also consent to the adoption if he is registered as the father with the registrar of Births, Deaths and Marriages, or where he has been found by a court to be the father (s 33).
 Where paternity has not been established, but a particular man is believed to be the father, he is to be notified (within two days of the mother signing her consent) that the child’s mother has consented to the child being adopted (s 49).
 If a possible father begins proceedings to establish paternity, the adoption will not continue until the paternity application has been determined.
 If paternity is established, his consent to the adoption is required (ss 33, 49).